-Learn more about the book (and me) listening to my interviews with the podcasts Lady Science and This Is Not a Pipe (TINAPP).
-You can read a review of it in The Nation, or watch me give a Google Talk about it.
+Learn more about the book (and me) listening to my interviews with Lady Science, This Is Not a Pipe (TINAPP), or New Books Network.
+Read reviews in The Nation, Nursing Clio, or Public Books, or watch me give a Google Talk about it.

 Silicon Valley gets all the credit for digital creativity, but this account of the pre-PC world, when computing meant more than using mature consumer technology, challenges that triumphalism.